adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 ## C. Rule

-A rule, on the other hand, tells which routing table to use for a given packet.
+A rule, determines which routing table to use for a given packet.
 Each rule has a priority, and rules are examined sequentially from rule 0 through rule 32767.

 ```bash